Explore Jobs

 Smartest States

-Source: Flickr US Department of Edu
+Source: Flickr US Department of Education

 Population: 3,572,665

-Bachelor’s Or Higher: 38.9%
+Bachelor’s or Higher: 38.9%

 High School Dropout Rate: 9.9%